Microsoft Azure FAQ

 Microsoft Azure provides a scalable public cloud platform with a substantial range of different Virtual Machine configurations that enable it to be used to host many different types of application and makes it a suitable choice for businesses who want a cost effective, secure, and flexible cloud environment that can evolve to meet their changing needs.

-At igroup, we work with a variety of different platforms to enable our clients to achieve their goals.
+At IG CloudOps, we work with a variety of different platforms to enable our clients to achieve their goals.
 Knowing how these platforms work and the advantages they have is important.
-We have compiled the most frequently asked questions about Azure, Amazon Web Services and CloudOps Active Management Solution (CAMS) to provide information.
+We have compiled the most frequently asked questions about Azure, Amazon Web Services and (CloudOps) our cloud management platform to provide information.

 What is Microsoft Azure Used For?

 Azure is a secure public cloud platform.
 It can be configured to suit your specific needs.
 Solutions possible within Azure include Platform as a Service (PaaS), Infrastructure as a Service (IaaS), and Software as a Service (SaaS).
 Azure tools can be used for a variety of purposes including analytics, virtual computing, storage, networking and application hosting.

 Microsoft does offer a free trial of Azure, but the trial may not be powerful enough to host complex applications or store information in the same way as a properly deployed environment.
 We can provide you with a detailed quote for Azure pricing that is specific to your needs.

 Get in touch and we will get back to you within one business day.

 A public cloud is one which is hosted in a third-party datacentre.
 Microsoft Azure is a public cloud service, but that doesn’t mean your data is not secure.

 Properly configured, a public cloud environment in Azure is subject to very stringent access controls, and many large organisations including banks use public cloud technology for their hosting as it can be certified for compliance with ISO requirements.

 IG CloudOps can help with security and risk audits as part of our cloud management platform (CloudOps).